De Novo Peptides/Proteins Sequencing Service

 ×

-• FAQ
+• Define

 • Case Study

-What Is De Novo Peptides/Proteins Sequencing
+What is De Novo Peptides/Proteins Sequencing?

 The sequence of peptide/protein is important to study the biological function of the peptide/protein.
 However, complete characterization of peptides/proteins, including post-translational modifications (PTMs), sequence mutations and variants, is very challenging.
 There are two approaches to determine the sequence of peptide/protein by mass spectrometry: database search and de novo sequencing.
 Database search approach compares acquired mass spectra to a database of known protein sequences to identify the protein sequences.
 De novo sequencing is a process in which amino acid sequences are directly interpreted from tandem mass spectra without the assistance of a database.